ArcBlock/nedb/packages/multi/README.md

 `Nedb` (https://github.com/louischatriot/nedb) does not support concurrent access from multiple processes.
 One module which tries to solve this problem is `nedb-party` (https://github.com/allain/nedb-party).
 However, it does not support methods that return cursors.
 It also relies on each process starting a http server on the same port and whichever manages to start listening becomes the master and the others connect to it.
 This however does not work if you're using the `cluster` module (or `PM2`) as in that case the port is shared between the child processes and they are all able to become masters.
 I submitted a patch request, which was accepted, that instead used directory-based locking.
 This was enough to make it work but managing locks can be tricky.

 I decided to try a similar, but lock-free approach, using the `axon` framework (https://github.com/tj/axon).
 There's still only one master process that the others connect to, but there are no locks.
 Also, both callback- and cursor-based methods are supported.
-The `setAutocompactionInterval`, `stopAutocompaction` and `compactDatafile` methods of the `DataStore#persistence` object are also supported, except for the `compaction.done` event fired after calling `compactDatafile`.
+The `setAutoCompactionInterval`, `stopAutoCompaction` and `compactDatafile` methods of the `DataStore#persistence` object are also supported, except for the `compaction.done` event fired after calling `compactDatafile`.

 ## Installation